bambooforest/salos/README.md

 # R vs RStudio

-R is the programming language and RStudio is an “integrated development environment”, which provides a nice graphical user interface to R.
+R is the programming language and RStudio is an “integrated development environment”.
+In other words, it’s an add-on to R, which provides a “user friendly” graphical interface to R.

 - <https://moderndive.com/1-getting-started.html>